 Vice President for Educational Affairs

 Patricia and John Rosenwald Laboratory of Neurobiology and Genetics

 The brain is critically dependent on sufficient blood flow.
-Sidney Strickland’s laboratory investigates how dysfunction of the circulatory system contributes to neurological conditions such as Alzheimer’s disease in humans and in mice.
+Strickland’s laboratory investigates how dysfunction of the circulatory system contributes to neurological conditions such as Alzheimer’s disease in humans and in mice.

 Neurological disorders of the central nervous system represent profound medical problems worldwide.
 For example, Alzheimer’s disease affects millions of people and has severe physical, psychological, and financial consequences.
 By studying patients and mouse models with neurological diseases, Strickland is working to elucidate the molecular mechanisms by which neural function is disrupted.